Emerging Architecture Practices You Should Know Right Now

 5. Recognition Platforms Are Evolving

-Initiatives such as ArchDaily’s Next Practices Awards and Dezeen’s Emerging Architect of the Year bring visibility to diverse, regionally grounded voices.
+Programs such as ArchDaily’s Next Practices Awards and Dezeen’s Emerging Architect of the Year shine a light on diverse voices with regionally anchored practices.

 Supporting Sources: